-The State and Local Solution Center and the Technical Assistance Program (TAP) support these leaders by providing resources to advance successful, high-impact clean energy policies, programs, and projects.
-The Solution Center and TAP focus on five key priority areas for which it develops resources, hosts events, and facilitates communication and learning among peers.
+The State and Local Solution Center supports these leaders by providing resources to advance successful, high-impact clean energy policies, programs, and projects.
+The Solution Center focuses on five key priority areas for which it develops resources, hosts events, and facilitates communication and learning among peers.
 This approach is illustrated in the graphic below.
-By championing state and local leadership, addressing specific market barriers, and promoting standardized approaches, the Solution Center and TAP aim to help states, local governments, Indian tribes, and K-12 schools take clean energy to scale in their communities.
+By championing state and local leadership, addressing specific market barriers, and promoting standardized approaches, the Solution Center aim to help states, local governments, Indian tribes, and K-12 schools take clean energy to scale in their communities.

-The Solution Center and TAP support the U.S. Department of Energy's State Energy Program, Energy Efficiency and Conservation Block Grant Program, Tribal Energy Program, and the Better Buildings Initiative.
+The Solution Center and TAP supports the U.S. Department of Energy's State Energy Program, Energy Efficiency and Conservation Block Grant Program, Tribal Energy Program, and the Better Buildings Initiative.